Employer-Sponsored Health Coverage

 Differences Between Plans

 Your employer (or your spouse’s or parent’s employer) may let you choose between more than one health coverage option.
-All of those options must offer the same Essential Health Benefits.
-The real differences between plans are whether they offer nonessential benefits, which doctors you are allowed to visit, how much of the monthly premium you must pay, and how much you have to pay each time you visit the doctor or need another medical service.
+Differences between the options can include whether they offer certain benefits, which doctors you are allowed to visit, how much of the monthly premium you must pay, and how much you have to pay each time you visit the doctor or need another medical service.

 Employers in Arizona can offer either fully insured or self-insured plans: